Smoothing discrete Morse theory: Main results

 \begin{lemma} Let $C$ be a subcomplex of a PL triangulated manifold $M$.
 Suppose $C$ admits a discrete Morse function with $c_i$ critical $i$-faces.
 For any $n\ge 0$ and $m \ge 2$ integers, also the complex $\sd^n N^m(C,M)$ admits a discrete Morse function with $c_i$ critical $i$-faces. \end{lemma}

-\begin{proof} Fix $n, m \in \mathbb{N}$.
-Since $C$ admits a discrete Morse function with $c_i$ critical $i$-faces, so does the barycentric subdivision of $C$; and by induction, so do all iterated barycentric subdivisions of $C$.
-In particular, $\sd^{n+m} C$ has a discrete Morse function with $c_i$ critical $i$-faces.
-If in addition $m \ge 2$, by Lemma \ref{lem:RegNeigh} the regular neighborhood $\sd^n N^m(C,M)$ collapses onto $\sd^{n+m} C$, whence we conclude. \end{proof}
+\begin{proof} The barycentric subdivision of $C$ also admits a discrete Morse function with $c_i$ critical $i$-faces; and by induction, so does $\sd^{n+m} C$.
+By Lemma \ref{lem:RegNeigh}, the regular neighborhood $\sd^n N^m(C,M)=N^m(\sd^n C, \sd^n M)$ collapses onto $\sd^{n+m} C$, whence we conclude. \end{proof}

 Collapses are not internal operations with respect to the class of triangulated manifolds.
 However, using regular neighborhoods, as explained for example in Rourke--Sanderson \cite{RourkeSanderson}, it is possible to introduce a structure that allows us to speak in the language of manifolds.